awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters-file.md

 # Loading AWS CLI Parameters from a File<a name="cli-usage-parameters-file"></a>

 Some parameters expect file names as arguments, from which the AWS CLI loads the data\.
 Other parameters enable you to specify the parameter value as either text typed on the command line or read from a file\.
 Whether a file is required or optional, you must encode the file correctly so that the AWS CLI can understand it\.
 The file's encoding must match the reading system's default locale\.
-You can be determine this by using the Python `locale.getpreferredencoding()` method\.
+You can determine this by using the Python `locale.getpreferredencoding()` method\.

 **Note**
 By default, Windows PowerShell outputs text as UTF\-16, which conflicts with the UTF\-8 encoding used by many Linux systems\.
 We recommend that you use `-Encoding ascii` with your PowerShell `Out-File` commands to ensure the AWS CLI can read the resulting file\.